Qiskit/qiskit-metapackage/docs/qc_intro.rst

 a classical bit and write that classical bit onto the target wire (often a fully classical wire in some readout device).
 This is the typical way to extract information from the quantum data into a classical device.

-Note that with only :math:`H`, :math:`rZ`, :math:`CX`, and measurement gates, i.e. a universal
-gate set, we can construct any quantum circuit, including those efficiently computing the dynamics of any physical system in nature.

 Quantum computers